South African Mielie Meal Breakfast

 Put the 2 cups of water into a heavy bottomed pot, sprinkle in the salt and bring to the boil.

 While you wait, mix the 1 cup of corn meal with the other 1 cup of water.
-When the water in pot cones to the boil, give the mealie meal a quick stir and pour it into the boiling water while stirring with a wire whisk.
+When the water in pot comes to the boil, give the mealie meal a quick stir and pour it into the boiling water while stirring with a wire whisk.
 Keep stirring with the whisk until it begins to bubble and thickens slightly.
 Cover with the lid and turn the heat right down, leaving the pot to simmer for at least an hour.
 After half an hour, give it another stir with the whisk, cover and leave it to finish cooking.

 Divide the pap between two bowls and serve with your favorite toppings – M has his with stevia and full cream milk.
 I like raw sugar and a pat of butter.
 Yum!